mkappelhof/Computing-a-Maya-date/computing-a-maya-date.md

 The nine lords of the night are a set of gods who each ruled over every ninth night forming a never-ending calendrical cycle, each with his or her own augury (good, bad or indifferent).
 The names of these gods are unknown, but the glyphs corresponding to these deities are well-known, and were worked out by Thompson (1929).
 In the absence of proper names, these lords of the underworld were assigned G designations.
 Because there is a correlation between dates and the Lords of the night, the date in the Initial Series can be verified by the glyph of the ruling lord (Coe, 2012).

 ##Calculation Methods
-A fundamental problems when working with offset dates on our calendrical system is the, so-called, correlation problem: computing an exact date that is defined in both the the Mayan and the Gregorian calendar, thus allowing the Western date to be aligned with its Mayan equivalent and vice versa.
+A fundamental problems when working with offset dates on our calendrical system is the, so-called, correlation problem: computing an exact date that is defined in both the Mayan and the Gregorian calendar, thus allowing the Western date to be aligned with its Mayan equivalent and vice versa.

 ###Correlation problem
 At this moment there is no full-proof method to exactly align a date on the Western calendar with its Mayan equivalent.
 According toe Coe (2011) there are currently two methods which comply with most of the conditions to stand a change: the 11.16 (Goodman-Martinez-Thompson, GMT) and 12.9 (Spinden) correlation.
 To illustrate, the last one would make all the Mayan dates 260 years earlier than the former.